 Forms and inputs

 With Justinmind, you can create interactive forms in your prototypes to simulate user input experiences, such as registration, login, and search forms.

 To create a form in Justinmind, you’ll need to use widgets.
-Look to the ‘Forms and Inputs’ section of the Basic widget library in your Widgets palette.
+Look to the Toolbar located under the plus sign in the top left corner of your screen.
 Here, you’ll find widgets commonly used in forms, including: Input Text Fields, Checkboxes and Radio Buttons, Select Lists, and more.

 Just drag a widget onto the Canvas to start creating your form.